-- Continue to increase sources from which cattle official identification numbers can be captured, especially in electronic formats.
-This includes the development of a procedure that would allow auto-upload of the MVDL's test data and animal identification into the Board's animal health database. - Consider avenues to educate veterinarians and stakeholders about the advantage of using RFID technology for Minnesota cattle for official identification.
-This goal will move forward more readily once a decision is shared from the USDA regarding its April 2019 plan to phase out visual only official identification for cattle/bison which has been on hold since October 2019. - Encourage veterinarians and market personnel to become proficient users of available technologies associated with RFID ear tags used by clients/producers within their practices and facilities.
-Encourage the use of this technology to electronically capture data in large herds for interstate movement, international export, other regulatory work, and at points of livestock concentration. - Incorporate laboratory submissions with livestock official identification numbers from the MVDL into the Board's animal health database utilizing the shared use of national premises identification numbers (PINs) or Minnesota LIDs. - Continue education of Minnesota licensed auctioneers to keep them aware of Minnesota rules related to identification and record keeping of livestock and how that impacts their clients selling livestock in Minnesota.
+- Continue to increase sources from which cattle official identification numbers can be captured, especially in electronic formats. - Consider avenues to educate veterinarians and stakeholders about the advantage of using RFID technology for Minnesota cattle for official identification.
+This goal will move forward more readily once a decision is shared from the USDA regarding its April 2019 plan to phase out visual only official identification for cattle/bison which has been on hold due to public comment periods since October 2019. - Encourage veterinarians and market personnel to become proficient users of available technologies associated with RFID ear tags used by clients/producers within their practices and facilities.
+Encourage the use of this technology to electronically capture data in large herds for interstate movement, international export, other regulatory work, and at points of livestock concentration. - Continue education of Minnesota licensed auction markets to keep them aware of Minnesota rules related to identification and record keeping of livestock and how that impacts their clients selling livestock in Minnesota.